![]() |

 The team may need IT on stand-by to quickly generate and mine data as it becomes necessary.
 Most of this should be done in advance.

-This module of slides provides additional insight into the topic of Kaizen.
-This is critical component of the IMPROVE phase and can quickly build momentum and make believers out of the Six Sigma program, you, and the particular project.
+This collection of Green and Black training slides provides additional insight into the topic of Kaizen as part of the package of over 1,000 slides.
+Kaizen is critical component of the IMPROVE phase and any Lean Manufacturing program.
+A successful event can quickly build momentum and make believers out of the Six Sigma program, you, and the project.

 Apply the tactics of Visual Management, expose problems, make them visual, and discuss them.
 Anyone should be able to walk through an area after a Kaizen Blitz and have a good understanding of what is occurring, status, problems, and if they are winning or losing at that moment.